SamanthaBooth81/foody-family/README.md

 The env.py files is where the projects secret environment variables are stored.
 This file is then added to a gitnore file so it isn't stored publicly within the projects repository.

-7. Next, the secret key needs to be created within the env.py file and then added to the Config Vars on Heroku.
+7. Next, the secret key needs to be created within the projects env.py file on GitPod and then added to the Config Vars on Heroku.
 Once added, go to the settings.py file on GitPod.

 8. Within the settings.py file you need to import os, import dj_database_url and then write an if statement to import the env.py file in production to avoid an error.